Vlad-Moskalenko/ParcelsOrganizer/Readme.md

 Hi there!
-I've already done the test task, hope you will enjoy it and I'm waiting for the feedback from you=)
+I've already done test task, hope you will enjoy it and I'm waiting for a feedback from you=)

 So, according to the test task: